brenoperucchi/rails_loggable/README.md

 * Only Rails 4

 * I'll test with Rails 3 another time
-* This is not similar proejct os PaperTrail and Auditable.
-It's only to create a register in Model LOG of changes
+* This is not similar project as Paper Trail and Auditable.
+Only provide the way to create a register in Model LOG of the changes the attributes
 ## Installation

 1. Add `RailsLoggable` to your `Gemfile`.